konstanzer/ny-bravest/README.md

 ### A Python application for NY Bravest FCU Database Management

 NY Bravest provides firefighters with loans and benefits and data must be relayed between other financial companies.
 This app simplifies the communications between several financial institutions, saving time while increasing accuracy.
 It was designed as an executable for Windows.
 Its size is 44 MB.
-The application must be stored in the same directory as the associated database file, NYBravestDB.xlsx, under the current configuration.
+The application must be stored in the same directory as the associated database file, NYBravestDB.xlsx.

 ### How to use it